 Firstly, the 7pm production was delayed due to technical problems.
 These were not resolved in time, and the dialogue kept cutting off whenever the microphones malfunctioned.
 Adding to the frustration is the fact the venue was cosy enough for the performers to go off-mic.

 I am also disappointed in the one-dimensionality of the players in this production, since the work is known for how much its character discovers about themselves and each other as it goes on.
 The acting, too, leaves much to be desired.
-Jasmine Xie’s over-the-top portrayal of the self-centred Karen is insufferable.
-And in one terrifically awkward scene, Tushar Ismail’s Gabe and Aizuddiin Nasser’s Tom could not decide whether to greet each other with a handshake or a hug as they lunge towards each other in an uncoordinated fashion.
+Matilda Chua’s over-the-top portrayal of the self-centred Karen is insufferable.
+In one terrifically awkward scene, Tushar Ismail’s Gabe and Aizuddiin Nasser’s Tom could not decide whether to greet each other with a handshake or a hug as they lunge towards each other in an uncoordinated fashion.
 There is little chemistry between the actors and it often feels like they are talking at each other, rather than to each other.